stefe2/kyber-doc/docs/manual/software/web-interface.md

 ## Registration
 - Add the name of your droid or your own name.
 This will be displayed on the web interface footer

 ---

-!!! warning "Save to Memory"
-    Do not forget to save to memory when you edit settings.
-Change will be lost if you click on top menu.
----

 ## RC Settings Page